creativescala/doodle/docs/src/pages/pictures/layout.md

 ### Bounding Box and Origin

-To understand how more advanced layout works we have to understand the concepts underlying layout: the bounding box and origin.
+To really understand how layout works we have to understand how layout works with the bounding box and origin.
 Every picture has a bounding box and origin.
 The bounding box defines the outer extent of the picture, and the origin is an arbitrary point within the bounding box.
 By convention, the built-in [shapes](shape.md) and [paths](path.md) have their origin in the center of the bounding box.
 You can position the origin anywhere you want, either by creating your own paths or using the `at` and `originAt` methods described below.
 If necessary, the bounding box will expand to include the origin.

 We can see the bounding box and origin using the `debug` method.
-In the example below I'm displaying the bounding box and origin of the circle and pentagon, above the bounding box and origin of the circle beside the pentagon.
+In the example below I'm displaying the bounding box and origin of the circle and pentagon separately, above the bounding box and origin of the circle beside the pentagon.

 ```scala mdoc:silent
 val debugLayout =